 You have to notify the licensing team no later then 48 hours after you are arrested/cautioned/convicted/bound over/ fined or issued with DVLA endorsements.

 Notify of an offence/ conviction online

-If you want to report an unlicensed taxi driver or you have a complaint about a taxi driver licensed by East Riding of Yorkshire Council you can contact the licensing team, by using one of the following ways:
+If you want to report an unlicensed taxi driver or have a complaint about a taxi driver licensed by East Riding of Yorkshire Council please contact us online.

 The following information would help us with our investigation:

 You will be asked to give your name and contact details to the licensing team.
 Your details will not be disclosed unless the investigation results in a prosecution.
 All complaints will be investigated in line with the licensing enforcement policy.
 Your details will not be shared with the driver concerned.